PapirusDevelopmentTeam/papirus-icon-theme/README.md

 - Icon name (see desktop-file option **Icon** on `/usr/share/applications`)
 - Original icon image

+# For newest designers and developers
+Papirus now have manual for easy development new icons.
+Please see this [info](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme/tree/master/tools/work)

 # Donate
 If you like my project , you can donate: